-The Theological Reflection Report
+The Process of Theological Reflection

-Students prepare for each supervisory session with their field supervisor by writing a theological reflection report.
+Students prepare for each supervisory session with their field supervisor by writing a Ministry Situation Report.
 These reports should not exceed one page in length.
-The theological reflection report will consist of a brief account of the context and the way in which the incident unfolded, with particular attention to the student's thoughts and feelings.
-This preparation ensures that the supervisory time is used effectively: when the theological reflection report is presented in a succinct and focused form, more time can be devoted to reflective discussion with the supervisor.
+The ministry situation report will consist of a brief account of the context and the way in which the incident unfolded, with particular attention to the student's thoughts, experience, and feelings.
+This preparation ensures that the supervisory time is used effectively: when the ministry situation report is presented in a succinct and focused form, more time can be devoted to reflective theological conversation with the supervisor.

-Following the supervisory session, the student should append to the theological reflection report (in point form) some of the insights and questions that arose during the supervisory session, and forward the annotated theological reflection report via email to their director of studies.
+Following the supervisory session, the student should append to the Ministry Situation Report (in point form) some of the insights and questions that arose during the supervisory session, and forward this theological reflection report via email to their Director of Pastoral Studies.

-These annotated theological reflection reports are collected from week to week in the student's portfolio (see page 7) and provide important input for their director of studies, for evaluation purposes.
-(See page 39, Criteria for Passing the Field Placement.)
+These theological reflection reports are forwarded to the student's director of studies for evaluation purposes.
+(See "Criteria for Passing the Field Placement.")